-We are joined by the teacher who leads the Religious Education programme in the school – Jacqueline Miranda.
+We are joined by the teacher who leads the Religious Education programme in the school – our school’s Director of Religious Studies, Mrs Jacqueline Miranda.

 Our focus is on ensuring the school has an effective communications strategy.
 This is aimed at providing clear, accessible information for students and their families, and also ensuring a strong profile in the local community.

-In consultation with parents/caregivers we are upgrading our communications channels with continued improvements to website content, including more information relating to Board activities and decisions.
-As part of the communication channels enhancements, a new, clearer and more concise digital newsletter is being launched in 2017.
+In consultation with parents/caregivers we are upgrading our communications channels with continued improvements to website content, including more information relating to Board activities and decisions, this includes the use of email, an enhanced school website and digital newsletters etc.

 Responsibilities of the school and Archdiocese are clearly defined with the school being responsible for painting of the school, minor and general maintenance and replacing school furniture, equipment.
 Any environmental projects such as playground developments and ground enhancements require fundraising to fund the work.
 The Archdiocese is responsible for major capital works, health and safety infrastructure work on the buildings and grounds.